-Dr. Patrick D. Gerstenberger, Dr. Steven R. Christensen, or Dr. Stuart B. Saslow and his assistants, including a certified nurse anesthetist (CRNA), are authorized to perform:
+Dr. Patrick D. Gerstenberger, Dr. Steven R. Christensen, or Dr. Stuart B. Saslow and his or her assistants are authorized to perform:

 Upper Gastrointestinal Endoscopy - Examination of the esophagus, stomach and duodenum with a flexible tube passed through the mouth.